truchas/truchas/doc/reference-manual/PHYSICS_Namelist/index.rst

 **Solid Mechanics**.
 The solid mechanics physics kernel models small strain elastic deformation of solid material phases, including deformations induced by temperature changes.
 It is enabled using the :ref:`Solid_Mechanics<PHYSICS_SM>` flag.
 See the :ref:`MATERIAL<MATERIAL_and_PHASE_Namelists>` namelist for a description of the material properties required by the solid mechanics kernel.
 Displacement and traction boundary conditions are defined using :ref:`SM_BC<SM_BC_Namelist>` namelists.
 A gravitational body force may be defined using the :ref:`Body_Force_Density<PHYSICS_BFD>` variable.

 **Legacy Solid Mechanics**.
 The solid mechanics physics kernel models small strain elastic and plastic deformation of solid material phases, including deformations induced by temperature changes and solid state phase changes.
 It is enabled using the :ref:`Legacy_Solid_Mechanics<PHYSICS_LSM>` flag.
 See the :ref:`MATERIAL<MATERIAL_and_PHASE_Namelists>` namelist for a description of the material properties required by the solid mechanics kernel.
 Parameters which define the plasticity model are defined using the :ref:`VISCOPLASTIC_MODEL<VISCOPLASTIC_MODEL_Namelist>` namelist.
 Displacement and traction boundary conditions are defined using the :ref:`BC<BC_Namelist>` namelist.
-The effect of the gravitational body force defined by :ref:`Body_Force_Density<PHYSICS_BFD>` can be included by enabling the :ref:`Solid_Mechanics_Body_Force<SM_SMBF>` flag in the :ref:`SOLID_MECHANICS<SOLID_MECHANICS_Namelist>` namelist.
+The effect of the gravitational body force defined by :ref:`Body_Force_Density<PHYSICS_BFD>` can be included by enabling the :ref:`Solid_Mechanics_Body_Force<LSM_SMBF>` flag in the :ref:`LEGACY_SOLID_MECHANICS<LEGACY_SOLID_MECHANICS_Namelist>` namelist.

 PHYSICS Namelist Features
 ---------------------------